 OVERALL RISK ASSESSMENT

-Presidential Disaster Declarations (1964-2007) [PDF File] – A useful map outlining by FEMA region (usually a few to several contiguous state groupings) the number of times that an area has been declared a “presidential disaster” over the past 40 years.
+Presidential Disaster Declarations (1964-2011) [PDF File] – A useful map outlining by FEMA region (usually a few to several contiguous state groupings) the number of times that an area has been declared a “presidential disaster” over the past 40 years.
 This map will give you a good basic idea of the types of disasters one could expect in that region.
 This would be a good starting point if you have no idea what disasters could befall you.
 By the way, flooding ALWAYS leads the pack.
-You can also view the Presidential Disaster Declarations (2000-2007) for a shorter time-span.

 NOAA Weather Service – The front page provides you with an up-to-date “at a glance” map of the United States showing whatever the current warnings might be.
 You can easily select your state to get more localized warnings.
 If you’re so inclined, you can even check out potential flooding areas as well as air quality alerts, among other information.